 Click the drop-down menu for the campaign you want to resend, and choose Replicate.

-The replicated copy opens to the Recipients step of the Campaign Builder.
+The replicated copy opens to the Campaign Builder.

 Target Unresponsive Subscribers